Corrective Actions for Non-Compliance Clause Samples

 Corrective Actions for Non-Compliance.
 In addition to the Invoice Credits, the Contractor may be subject to Corrective Actions as detailed below.
 The Contractor shall submit to IDOA a quarterly performance report on the 15th of each third month, documenting the degree to which the Contractor met the performance metrics outlined above over the past three (3) months, broken down by each month.
 The Contractor will be allowed a sixty (60) calendar day grace period during the implementation phase of the contract to ramp up services, without scoring on the performance metrics above.
 After the sixty (60) calendar day grace period, tracking of each of the above performance metrics should begin, and the first report shall be due to the State contract manager one (1) month after the grace period ends.
 Once a final scorecard, which will include the above performance metrics, has been developed, the State contract manager will calculate a score for the contractor’s overall performance.

 Corrective Actions for Non-Compliance.
 In addition to the Invoice Credits, the Contractor may be subject to Corrective Actions as detailed below.
 The Contractor shall submit to IDOA a quarterly performance report on the 15th of every third month, documenting the degree to which the Contractor met the performance metrics outlined above over the past quarter.
 The Contractor will be allowed a sixty (60) calendar day grace period during the implementation phase of the contract to ramp up services, without scoring on the performance metrics above.
 After the sixty (60) calendar day grace period, tracking of each of the above performance metrics should begin, and the first report shall be due to the State contract manager one (1) month after the grace period ends.
 Once a final scorecard, which will include the above performance metrics, has been developed, the State contract manager will calculate a score for the contractor’s overall performance.
-Non-compliance with General Contract Provisions The State monitors certain quality and performance standards, and holds the Contractor accountable for delivering the scope of work, as defined in Section 1 of the Contract, and being in compliance with contract terms.
+The State monitors certain quality and performance standards, and holds the Contractor accountable for delivering the scope of work, as defined in Section 1 of the Contract, and being in compliance with contract terms.
 The State accomplishes this by working collaboratively with the Contractor to maintain and improve programs, and not to impair Contractor stability.
 The State may enforce any of the remedies listed in this section if the Contractor is non-compliant with the contract.

 Related to Corrective Actions for Non-Compliance

-• Sanctions for Non-compliance In the event of Company’s non-compliance with the non-discrimination provisions of this Agreement, Authority will impose such Agreement sanctions as it or the FAA may determine to be appropriate, including, but not limited to, cancelling, terminating, or suspending this Agreement, in whole or in part.
+• Sanctions for Non-compliance In the event of the CONSULTANT’s non-compliance with the non-discrimination provisions of this AGREEMENT, the AGENCY shall impose such AGREEMENT sanctions as it, the STATE or the FHWA may determine to be appropriate, including, but not limited to: • Withholding of payments to the CONSULTANT under the AGREEMENT until the CONSULTANT complies, and/or; • Cancellation, termination, or suspension of the AGREEMENT, in whole or in part.

-• Sanctions for Noncompliance In the event of a contractor’s noncompliance with the Non- discrimination provisions of this contract, the sponsor will impose such contract sanctions as it or the Federal Aviation Administration may determine to be appropriate, including, but not limited to:
+• Sanctions for Noncompliance In the event of the contractor’s noncompliance with the Non-discrimination provisions of this contract, the Recipient will impose such contract sanctions as it or the FHWA, FTA, or FAA may determine to be appropriate, including, but not limited to: a. withholding payments to the contractor under the contract until the contractor complies; and/or b. cancelling, terminating or suspending a contract, in whole or in part.

 • OSHA Compliance To the extent applicable to the services to be performed under this Agreement, Contractor represents and warrants, that all articles and services furnished under this Agreement meet or exceed the safety standards established and promulgated under the Federal Occupational Safety and Health Law (Public Law 91-596) and its regulations in effect or proposed as of the date of this Agreement.